-An obvious refinement of our approach is to adjust the adopted size distribution to give the best match to regional asymmetry variations, including a self-consistent model of the opposition peak.
+Another obvious refinement of our approach is to adjust the adopted size distribution to give the best match to regional asymmetry variations, including a self-consistent model of the opposition peak.
 For simplicity, we have used two simple particle size distributions for all of our models.
-Our results show that the asymmetry amplitude and $\Delta \theta{\min}$ are strongly affected by an abundance of relatively small particles.
+Our results show that the asymmetry amplitude and $\Delta \theta{\min}$ are strongly affected by an abundance of relatively small (cm-size) particles.
 For example, we find that the mid-A ring must have a narrow size distribution near A128.0, broadening slightly outward of this region, and being substantially broader outside of the Encke Division.
 Similarly, we find the inner B ring to resemble the mid-A ring particle size distribution.
 These inferences are quite consistent with a number of other studies of ring particle size distribution.
-French and Nicholson (2002) used groundbased and Voyager stellar occultation data to measure the diffracted light scattered by the ring particles.
+French and Nicholson (2000) used ground-based and Voyager stellar occultation data to measure the diffracted light scattered by the ring particles.
 They found a rather flat and narrow size distribution for both the inner A and B ring, with a surprisingly large lower particle size cutoff of 30 cm.
 They also concluded that the fraction of cm-sized particles increases between the inner and outer A ring, and is greatest in the C ring.
 (A broad size distribution in the C ring would imply an even weaker asymmetry amplitude than our upper limit of 0.5%.)
-Voyager radio occultation studies showed similar results from an analysis of the differential extinction and forward-scattering cross section of the rings (Marouf et al. 1983), and upper particle size limits have also been estimated from the statistical properties of the Voyager PPS stellar occultation (Showalter and Nicholson 1990).
-The Cassini RSS ring occultation experiments should provide an even more detailed view of the particle size distributions, because for the first time they are carried out at three wavelengths ( $\lambda = 12, 3.6, \text{and } 0.9 \text{ cm}$ ) at a high SNR over a range of ring opening angles (Wong and Marouf 2004; Thomson et al. 2005; Marouf et al. 2005).
-Whereas French and Nicholson (2000) assumed a classical many-particle-thick radiative transfer model, the Cassini RSS results are modeled using realistic finite-size particles whose spatial distribution is based on N-body dynamical simulations.
+Voyager radio occultation studies showed similar results from an analysis of the differential extinction and forward-scattering cross-section of the rings (Marouf et al., 1983), and upper particle size limits have also been estimated from the statistical properties of the Voyager PPS stellar occultation (Showalter and Nicholson, 1990).
+The Cassini RSS ring occultation experiments should provide an even more detailed view of the particle size distributions, because for the first time they are carried out at three wavelengths ($\lambda = 12, 3.6, \text{ and } 0.9$ cm) at a high signal-to-noise ratio over a range of ring opening angles (Wong and Marouf, 2004; Thomson et al., 2005; Marouf et al., 2005).
+Whereas French and Nicholson (2000) assumed a classical many-particle-thick radiative transfer model and considered only single-scattering, the Cassini RSS results are modeled using realistic finite-size particles whose spatial distribution is based on N-body dynamical simulations and multiple scattering.
 These and other independent estimates of the particle size distribution of the rings will provide useful checks for the next generation of brightness asymmetry models.

-The HST observations span the full range of viewing and illumination geometries accessible from the

-Earth, and are particularly useful for studying ring tilt and opposition effects.
+The HST observations span the full range of viewing and illumination geometries accessible from the Earth, and are particularly useful for studying ring tilt and color dependencies, as well as the abrupt brightening near opposition.
 However, they are limited in radial resolution and solar phase angle coverage.
-Cassini images should reveal whether there are highly localized variations in the asymmetry in the vicinity of density waves, and additional Earthbased radar measurements should provide independent estimates of the effects of multiple scattering and ring tilt on the A and B ring asymmetry.
+Cassini images should reveal whether there are highly localized variations in the asymmetry in the vicinity of density waves, as seen by Hedman et al. (2007), and additional Earth-based radar measurements at smaller opening angles should provide independent estimates of the effects of multiple scattering and ring tilt on the A and B ring asymmetry.
 A host of Cassini radio and stellar occultations will sharpen our view of the poorly understood dense B ring, and perhaps provide compelling evidence for viscous overstability in this region.
 Coupled with improved dynamical models, these promise to deepen our understanding of the physics of Saturn's rings.